Dearborn Observatory

 The Dearborn Observatory is an astronomical observatory located on the Evanston campus of Northwestern University.
 The observatory was originally constructed in 1888, through an agreement between the university and the Chicago Astronomical Society.
 In the summer of 1939, Dearborn Observatory had to be moved to make way for the construction of the Technological Institute.

 The 1888 observatory is the second Dearborn Observatory, the first had been erected on the Old University of Chicago campus.

 The observatory is home to the Dearborn 18 1/2 inch refractor, which was the largest telescope in the United States in the late 1860s.
 Due to the complicated history, it was operated from a different site at that time, and the original tube and mounting is at the Adler Planetarium since 1929.
 The 18 1/2 was used to discover Sirius B, a companion to the brightest star in the night sky.

 Summary

 The telescope was established at Douglass Park in a 90 foot tall dome of the old University of Chicago.
 It was operated by the old University until about 1886 when ownership passed to the Chicago Astronomical Society in 1887.
 It was moved to Northwestern University at Evanston by 1889.
 CAS still supported operations of the observatory jointly with a university benefactor at the new location.
 The Chicago Astronomical Society did not transfer ownership to Northwestern University until 1929, however.

 In 1911 the original tube and mounting were replaced, and eventually donated to Adler Planetarium in 1929 by the Chicago Astronomical Society.

 The early records of the telescope before 1871 are more limited because documents were destroyed in the Chicago Fire of 1871.

-The telescope was surpassed by the 26-inch (66 cm) Great Refactor installed at the United States Naval Observatory in 1873, then located at Foggy Bottom.
+The telescope was surpassed by the 26-inch (66 cm) Great Refractor installed at the United States Naval Observatory in 1873, then located at Foggy Bottom.